- What is Special Immigrant Juvenile Status?

 You must meet the following:

-• And it is in your best interest is to remain in the United States rather than return to the home country.
+- It is in your best interest is to remain in the United States rather than return to the home country

 SCRAPPY TIP: Being abused, neglected, or abandoned could have happened in United States or in your home country, or in another country for you to qualify.